 In the Old Testament Israel is figuratively represented as the wife of Jehovah, and Israel's connection with idolatry was regarded as spiritual adultery.
 In the New Testament the Church is represented as espoused unto Christ.
 The prostitution of Christianity to secular ends, and the Church's allegiance rendered to any other authority than that of Christ, is spiritual fornication.
-The union of the carnal and the spiritual, the human with the Divine, the earthly and the heavenly, -the combination of that which is attractive and fascinating to the carnal mind, appealing to the senses and passions of the natural heart, with that which is spiritual and of Divine origin, the false with the true, the truth which is of God combined with the delusion which cometh from the evil one-this is the wine of Babylon's fornication.
+The union of the carnal and the spiritual, the human with the Divine, the earthly and the heavenly, -the combination of that which is attractive and fascinating to the carnal mind, appealing to the senses and passions of the natural heart, with that which is of God combined with the delusion which cometh from the evil one-this is the wine of Babylon's fornication.